Mihály Horányi

 Ralf Srama

-Ralf recieved a PhD in Aerospace Engineering from the Technical University of Munich.
+Ralf Srama recieved a PhD in Aerospace Engineering from the Technical University of Munich.
 He is a research scientist for the Institute of Space Systems at the University of Stuttgart in Stuttgart, Germany

 Alexander Zakharov

-Alexander is a researcher in space physics and works at the Space Research Institute, Moscow.
+Alexander Zakharov is a researcher in space physics and works at the Space Research Institute, Moscow.
 His main science interests are space plasmas, space dust, Mars and its moons.
 He has been a member of the International Academy of Astronautics since 1994.

 Ethan Ayari